 By 1992 we had 45 medics, including several paramedics, RN’s, EMT-I, EMT-B, and Emergency Dispatchers.
 Our call volume that year was almost eight times what it had been in our first year at 8,970.

 In 1993, after 11 years of dedicated service, our director J.B.
 Rainey retired.
-Terri Mortensen, RN, NRP ushered in a new era as the new (and still current) director.
-She had previously served as Assistant Director for four years, and as a field paramedic prior to that.
+Terri Mortensen, RN, NRP ushered in a new era as the new director.
+Terri had previously served as Assistant Director for four years, and as a field paramedic prior to that.
+Terri Mortensen retired at the first of the year in 2019 and Laurel Havens was named the new and current director of Muskogee County EMS.

 As call volumes rose, so did our employee base.
 By 1997, our annual call volume had increased to 9455 calls, and we had outgrown our humble beginnings and had a need for a completely new station.
 Our current building is located at 200 Callahan Street in Muskogee, about 5 blocks from the county courthouse where we began.
 It didn’t take long for us to expand.
 Besides our main or “central” station, we also built stations on both the East and West sides of Muskogee to accommodate our expanding services.